 The report, Improving Inflammatory Bowel Disease Care across Australia, identified significant geographical variations in access to quality care, and found that the current model of care was inequitable and increasing in cost.
 It suggested that improvements in the model of care could have benefits for the quality of care individuals receive and cost savings to the healthcare system.

 In 2014 CCA obtained the endorsement of the peak learned bodies representing key health stakeholders to implement the Quality of Care Program.
-In its first two years the project undertook to develop the Australian IBD Standards and to perform a national audit of the organisation and provision of IBD services in Australia.
-The intent of the Quality of Care Program is to:
+In its first two years, kickstarted by an Australian Government grant, the program undertook to develop the Australian IBD Standards and to perform a national audit of the organisation and provision of IBD services in Australia.
+After completing these projects successfully CCA’s ongoing commitment to the program was defined.